gjermundgaraba/angularattack2016-bjaanes/README.md

 * Support different types of output from topics (text for instance)
 * Different types of graphs for each MQTT topic
 * Send MQTT messages to different topics and brokers in the app
+* Add more information to a source connection (like units for data)
 * More in-app help

 ## Development